AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 according to which the essence of thermal phenomena (formerly considered separate) is the kinetic energy of disordered and

-oscillating motion of molecules and atoms in matter.
+oscillating motion of particles (molecules and atoms) in

 A great example of unitarization